-Guide to Building and Managing a Quality Management System (QMS)
+Comprehensive Guide to Quality Management Systems (QMS)

-Definition: A Quality Management System (QMS) is simply a collection of step-by-step processes that cover everything a business does to create and deliver great products and services.
+Definition: A Quality Management System (QMS) is a collection of business processes that cover everything a business does to create and deliver great products and services.
 Think of it as your business playbook - some companies might have just a few key processes, while others have hundreds that all work together.

 When done well, a QMS helps any company consistently deliver excellent products and services that customers love.